KishoreSavarapu/DSCI_6004_02-FINAL-PROJECT/README.md

 # Overview:

 This Natural Language Processing project aims to identify the emotion of the given text sentence using various Natural Language Processing Techniques and networks.
 The project explores and compares the performance of few different NLP models built using Vanilla Recurrent Neural Network, Long Short Term Memory, Gated Recurrent Unit, and Bidirectional Vanilla Recurrent Neural Network.
 Another objective of this project is to build models using the same networks but by training them by feeding the input in the reverse order.
 This technique is implemented to check if there is any improvement in the performance of the model by training it in the reverse order.
+Stacked networks using the same units mentioned above were built to implement the above task for better performance.

 # Project Components: